-- ProgrammeaccreditationrequirementsforthevariousprogrammesofferedbytheUniversit y/departments with a focus on student outcomes - The University requirements for the programme that it offers with the focus on student learning outcomes, and administrative units with the focus on student services and related operations - Programme review requirements for the various programmes with a focus on student outcomes, efficiency, and accountability - Strategic planning initiatives for programmes and administrative functions with focus on measurement toward goals - Accountability initiatives with defined performance measures (primarily efficiency and productivity)
+- Programme accreditation requirements for the various programmes offered by the University/departments with a focus on student outcomes - The University requirements for the programme that it offers with the focus on student learning outcomes, and administrative units with the focus on student services and related operations - Programme review requirements for the various programmes with a focus on student outcomes, efficiency, and accountability - Strategic planning initiatives for programmes and administrative functions with focus on measurement toward goals - Accountability initiatives with defined performance measures (primarily efficiency and productivity)

-Responsibility and Accountability of Academic & Administrative Audit Committees
+Responsibility and Accountability of Assessment Committee

-The committees shall develop and recommend University-wide/ department-wide assessment policies and strategies, assist in developing assessment procedures that meet accepted standards for data collection and analysis, review assessment procedures for consistency with goals and objectives, review results of assessment activities and recommend improvements, review the progress of the University/Department in implementing assessment activities, review all assessment reports and coordinates the preparation of annual reports for the various accreditation agencies in India, strive to ensure that assessment information is not misused, and monitors the effects of assessment to ensure that assessment results are used in subsequent planning activities.
+The committee shall develop and recommend University-wide/ department-wide assessment policies and strategies, assist in developing assessment procedures that meet accepted standards for data collection and analysis, review assessment procedures for consistency with goals and objectives, review results of assessment activities and recommend improvements, review the progress of the University/Department in implementing assessment activities, review all assessment reports and coordinates the preparation of annual reports for the various accreditation agencies in India, strive to ensure that assessment information is not misused, and monitors the effects of assessment to ensure that assessment results are used in subsequent planning activities.
 To discharge this responsibility successfully, the committee shall perform the following roles:

-• To formulate policies related to assessment, recommend those policies to the Vice-

-Chancellor/Head and implement those policies which are approved;

-- To facilitate the development of an outcome assessment plan for each academic unit, supporting units--- placement unit, library and technological unit in order to ensure overall departmental effectiveness; - To report on the results of the University/Department's assessment plans to the University/ Head; and - To provide technical direction and expertise to the University/Department in such matters as instrument/equipment selection and design, establishment of effectiveness measures for testing, development of techniques and requirements for verification of effectiveness, and specification of standards for technical documentation.
+- To formulate policies related to assessment, recommend those policies to the Vice-Chancellor/ Head and implement those policies which are approved; - To facilitate the development of an outcome assessment plan for each academic unit, supporting units--placement unit, library and technological unit in order to endure overall departmental effectiveness; - To report on the results of the University/Department's assessment plans to the University/Head; and - To provide technical direction and expertise to the University/Department in such matters as instrument/equipment selection and design, establishment of effectiveness measures for testing, development of techniques and requirements for verification of effectiveness, and specification of standards for technical documentation.

-Scope and Objectives of Institutional Effectiveness (Academic & Administrative Audit)
+Scope and Objectives of Institutional Effectiveness

-Conducting audit requires that the University shall engage the ongoing, integrated, and institution-wide research-based planning and evaluation processes.
+Institutional effectiveness requires that the University shall engage will be ongoing, integrated, and institution-wide research-based planning and evaluation processes.
 Such a planning and evaluation process shall incorporate a systematic review of programs and services that (a) result in continuing improvement and (b) demonstrate that the University/Department is effectively accomplishing its mission.
-Thus, the audit shall provide documentation of planning, assessment, and the use of results in decision-making.
+Thus, institutional effectiveness shall provide documentation of planning, assessment, and the use of results in decision-making.
 Specifically, the focus on institutional effectiveness required the University/Department to do four things

-- To sharpen the Department's mission statement and the expanded list of its goals; - To identify intended educational (instructional), research, and service outcomes that are consistent with the mission and that are prioritized by the Department; - To assess the extent to which the objectives and intended outcomes are actually being accomplished; and - (Based on assessment findings) to adjust the mission statement, objectives, intended outcomes, and/or activities designed to accomplish them in order to enhance institutional effectiveness.
+- (1) To sharpen the Department's mission statement and the expanded list of its goals; - (2) To identify intended educational (instructional), research, and service outcomes that are consistent with the mission and that are prioritized by the Department; - (3) To assess the extent to which the objectives and intended outcomes are actually being accomplished; and - (4) (Based on assessment findings) to adjust the mission statement, objectives, intended outcomes, and/or activities designed to accomplish them in order to enhance institutional effectiveness.